YJ-20/Automatic-Audio-Segment-based-on-Text/README.md

   ```

 - Step 2-2: **CLI Run**
-Directly execute the Python file ***align_and_segment.py***. (required: -a, -t) Specify the audio path and text file path. (optional: -o) Specify the path where the output file will be saved.
+Directly execute the Python file ***align_and_segment.py***. (required: -a, -t) Specify the audio path and text file path. (optional: -o, -l) Specify the path where the output file will be saved and the language of the audio.
   ```
-  python align_and_segment.py -a /path/to/audio.wav -t /path/to/textfile -o /path/to/output_dir
+  python align_and_segment.py -a /path/to/audio.wav -t /path/to/textfile -o /path/to/output_dir -l <iso_code>
   ```

 ---